 (E11) Vli= σ∞2(1- e-K(ai- a0))2+σγ2

-Where la,i denoted the length of the ith fish, at age ai and a0 was a fixed parameter analogous to t0 when a fish has a hypothetical length of zero.
+Where li denoted the length of the ith fish, at age ai and a0 was a fixed parameter analogous to t0 when a fish has a hypothetical length of zero.
 As with the model for tagging data, l∞i was the individual asymptotic length of the ith fish drawn from the random normal distribution L∞=N(μ∞,σ∞). γi represented the distribution of individual measurement error and was similarly random, drawn from the distribution γ=N0, σγ.
 Equation 12 describes the log-likelihood function derived from these equations.

 E12 -ln( λ2)=12iln⁡(2πVli)+ (li-E(li))2Vli

-An appropriate overall objective likelihood function (E13) was then defined from the sum of the negative log-likelihood functions for direct aging, length frequency, and growth increment approaches, each with its own scaling constant, β.
+An appropriate overall objective likelihood function (E13) was then defined from the sum of the negative log-likelihood functions for tag-recapture, direct aging, length frequency, and growth increment approaches, each with its own scaling constant, β.

 Defining an objective function and estimating integrative growth parameters